Johnfietsen/Programmeerproject/README.md

 * Piechart showing the percentage of the total freespace that is given to each house.
 * Set of line graphs representing the value of each house.

 A slider makes it possible to walk trough time, to follow the movement of houses and the impact this has on the network and piechart.
-If the user clicks on a line in the linegraph, piece of the piechart, node in the network or rectangle on the map, the corresponding elements will be hightlighted in the other visualisations.
+If the user clicks on a line in the linegraph, piece of the piechart, node in the network or rectangle on the map, the corresponding elements will be highlighted in the other visualisations.

 ![](doc/one_page_sketch.png)